Robust switching sales power strong quarter for Cisco

-Cisco, which saw its shares rise 5.6 percent in extended trading on Wednesday, has been trying to make a transition toward a new cycle of high-end switches and routers.
+Cisco, whose shares were up 5.6 percent in extended trading on Wednesday, has been trying to make a transition toward a new cycle of high-end switches and routers.

-”“We executed very well in a tough environment, and I’d say our strategy is playing out like we expected,” Chief Financial Officer Kelly Kramer told Reuters.

 The switching business, which makes products that handle traffic at large internet data centers, brought in about 39 percent of Cisco’s total hardware revenue in 2014, while the router business accounted for about 21.2 percent.